Amortized Inference of Causal Models via Conditional Fixed-Point Iterations: Ablation Study on AVICI benchmark

 We conduct an ablation study where we train two variants of the decoder Cond-FiP described as follows: \begin{itemize} \item \emph{Cond-FiP (LIN):} We sample SCMs with linear functional relationships during training. \item \emph{Cond-FiP (RFF):} We sample SCMs with non-linear functional relationships for training. \end{itemize}

-Note that in the main results (Tabel~\ref{tab:novel_gen_main},~\Cref{tab:intervene_gen_main}) we show the performances of Cond-FiP trained by sampling SCMs with both linear and non-linear functional relationships.
-Hence, this ablations helps us to understand whether the strategy of training on mixed functional relationships can bring more generalization to the amortization process, or if we should have trained decoders specialized for linear and non-linear functional relationships.
+Note that in the main results (Table~\ref{tab:novel_gen_main_complete},~\Cref{tab:intervene_gen_main_complete}) we show the performances of Cond-FiP trained by sampling SCMs with both linear and non-linear causal mechanisms.
+Hence, this ablations helps us to understand whether the strategy of training on mixed causal mechanisms can bring more generalization to the amortization process, or if we should have trained decoders specialized for linear and non-linear functional relationships.

 We present the results of our ablation study in Table~\ref{tab:ablation-sample-generaion} and Table~\ref{tab:ablation-intervene-generation}, for the task of sample generation and interventional generation respectively.
 Our findings indicate that Cond-FiP decoder trained for both linear and non-linear functional relationships is able to specialize for both the scenarios.
 While Cond-FiP (LIN) is only able to perform well for linear benchmarks, and similarly Cond-FiP (RFF) can only achieve decent predictions for non-linear benchmarks, Cond-FiP is achieve the best performances on both the linear and non-linear benchmarks.